gsswrk/gsswrk.github.io/_posts/2023-07-27-cheatsheets.md

 &nbsp;&nbsp;&nbsp;&nbsp;nc: connect to 178.79.152.114 port 3 (tcp) failed: No route to host &nbsp;&nbsp;&nbsp;&nbsp;nc: connect to 178.79.152.114 port 4 (tcp) failed: No route to host

-nslookup
+<p>nslookup<br>
-  if you just type "nslookup" and hit enter you will get the '>' prompt, you can now copy and paste a list of ip addresses to get the respective dns quickly.
-You can also change which dns server is used to perform the lookup by typing “server” followed by the new dns server IP.
+if you just type "nslookup" and hit enter you will get the '>' prompt, you can now copy and paste a list of ip addresses to<br>
+get the respective dns quickly.
+You can also change which dns server is used to perform the lookup by typing “server”<br>
+followed by the new dns server IP.</p>

 IPCALC – quick way to find out what’s in a subnet